-- Cash method of accounting: Taxpayers with average gross receipts of less than \$25 million (indexed for inflation) for the prior three taxable years are permitted to use the cash method of accounting, regardless of entity structure or industry.
-Application of this provision is change in method accounting under Section 481. - Uniform capitalization rules: Taxpayers that meet the cash method \$25 million gross receipts test are exempted from the uniform capitalization rules. - Interest deduction limitation: The deduction for business interest is limited to the sum of (1) business interest income;(2) 30% of the business' adjusted taxable income for the tax year; and (3) the taxpayer's floor plan financing interest for the tax year.
+- Uniform capitalization rules: Taxpayers that meet the cash method \$25 million gross receipts test are exempt from the uniform capitalization rules. - Interest deduction limitation: The deduction for business interest is limited to the sum of (1) business interest income;(2) 30% of the business' adjusted taxable income for the tax year; and (3) the taxpayer's floor plan financing interest for the tax year.
 Any disallowed business interest deduction can be carried forward indefinitely (with certain restrictions for partnerships).
-Any taxpayer that meets the \$25 million gross receipts test is exempt from the interest deduction limitation.
+Any taxpayer (other than a tax shelter) that meets the \$25 million gross receipts test for the preceding 3 years, is exempt from the interest deduction limitation.
 Real property businesses that use the ADS and farming businesses can elect not to be subject to the business interest deduction limitation.
 Electing farming businesses must use the ADS to depreciate property with a recovery period of 10 years or more.
 For partnerships, the business interest limitation is determined at the partnership level. - Deductions for income attributable to domestic production activities: The deduction is repealed for all taxpayers for tax years beginning after December 31, 2017. - Entertainment expenses: The act disallows a deduction for (1) an activity generally considered to be entertainment, amusement, or recreation; (2) membership dues for any club organized for business, pleasure, recreation, or other social purposes; or (3) a facility or portion thereof used in connection with any of the above items. - Employee transportation fringe benefits: The deductions for employee parking and mass transit are eliminated, but the exclusion from income for such benefits received by an employee is retained. - Employer credit for paid family or medical leave: The act allows eligible employers (employers that allow all qualifying full-time employees at least two weeks annual paid family and medical leave and allow part-time employees a commensurate amount of leave on a pro rata basis) to claim a credit equal to 12.5% of the amount of wages paid to a qualifying employee during any period in which the employee is on family and medical leave.
-If the payment rate under the program is 50% of the wages normally paid to an employee, the credit in increased by 0.25 percentage points (but not above 25%) for each percentage point by which the rate payment exceeds 50%.
+If the payment rate under the program is 50% of the wages normally paid to an employee, the credit is increased by 0.25 percentage points (but not above 25%) for each percentage point by which the rate payment exceeds 50%.
 However, this credit is only available in 2018 and 2019.